 Chip & pin credit cards will be generally accepted by all vendors that accept cards as form of payment.
 Chip & signature cards, on the other hand, will not be compatible at unmanned point of sale terminals, in countries with a predominant chip & pin infrastructure (train ticketing machines, gas stations, etc.).
 If this point drives your decision behind choosing one variant of the chip technology over the other, you should verify whether the countries you visit most often require one type of card.
 For consumers who do not travel outside of the United States, the choice between chip & pin and chip & signature has far less weight behind it.

 The above map is meant to serve as a guide to visualize the wide disparity between countries in the type of EMV technology they employ.
-Since this data is set to change, and a country can transition to a new card variant, we recommend doing a little bit more research before travelling anywhere.
+Since this data is set to change, and a country can transition to a new card variant, we recommend doing a little bit more research before traveling anywhere.